Velagaletinitish2002/Day01_Excel_Data_Exploration_Swiggy/README.md

 ## 🚀 Key Takeaway
 Initial data exploration helps improve data accuracy, reduce errors, and build a strong foundation for meaningful analysis.

+📌 Note: Dataset is provided as an Excel file and may not be previewable directly on GitHub.